-If you will keep up with it, you might choose to place everything in one container in the refrigerator.
+If you plan to keep up with it, place everything in one container in the refrigerator.
 Allow food items to accumulate in this container over the course of a few days, then use everything in omelets or in some other recipe.
 Freezing is another method of storing bits of food, and will give you more to work with at once.
 This method does take longer, if you want enough for an entire meal.

-There are many food items that may be made with the odds and ends that you will save, and you will choose to make things that you and your family will enjoy.
+There are many food items that may be made with the odds and ends you will save.
+Choose to make things your family will enjoy.
 Here are a few options for your consideration.

 These can be made with uncooked fruits and vegetables, as well as cold bits of cooked meat.
-You may choose to warm the meat through before adding it to your salad, but this is not necessary.
+Pre-cooked sweet potato is great for an autumn salad.
+You can warm the meat through before adding it to your salad, but this is not necessary.
 Use the odds and ends first, then go through your refrigerator and pantry to see what else you may add in order to make a full meal.

 Soups and Stews

-Here is an easy one.
+Here’s an easy one.
 Place cooked meat in the bottom of a baking dish, and pour a few tablespoons of water or stock over the meat.
 Use one or two cups of vegetable odds and ends to spread over the meat, then add a layer of mashed potatoes.
-Sprinkle with cheese.
-You could use a mixture of meat odds and ends if you wanted, rather than new meat.
+Sprinkle with herbs.
+Use a mixture of meat odds and ends if you want, rather than new meat.